Health Insurance for Internationals Living Abroad

 - The convenience and confidence of 24/7/365 customer service

 For US citizens living abroad, another great option is the GeoBlue Xplorer plan.
-You will have a high-quality health insurance plan along with up to 9 months of coverage in the USA.
+You will have a high-quality plan along with up to 9 months of coverage in the United States.

 - Define your deductible and prescription benefits

 Relaxed, friendly, welcoming Bolivia is a favorite among travelers.
 However, there are two specific health concerns travelers should be aware of.
 The capital city, La Paz, is the highest capital city in the world.
-At nearly 12,000 feet above sea level, altitude sickness is a common ailment affecting travelers.
-Make sure your health insurance plan includes coverage for this illness.
+At nearly 12,000 feet above sea level, altitude sickness is one common ailment affecting travelers.
+Make sure your plan includes coverage for this illness.

 As well, the 43 mile long North Yungas Road, which, connects La Paz and Coroico, is another concern.
 It’s better known as Bolivia’s “Death Road”.
 For decades, it was considered the most dangerous road in the world.
 Some 300 people died there each year!
 Safety conditions marginally improved in 2009, when the road acquired a second lane and a new, safer highway was built nearby, but extreme danger remains.
 It’s a beloved destination for extreme cyclists.
 If this applies to you, triple check your extreme sports travel insurance coverage.
 This destination might be too extreme for any policy!